 - Lid doesn’t attach to the bottom for transport

-Get the Weber Smokey Joe Charcoal Grill at Amazon, The Home Depot, or Ace Hardware.
+Get the Weber Smokey Joe Charcoal Grill at Amazon, The Home Depot, Ace Hardware, or BBQGuys.

 At a little more than a year old, the Weber Traveler is one of the grill manufacturer’s newest products.
 And what a grill it is.
 The Traveler offers the same quality build, exceptional performance, and smart designs found in Weber’s other grills.
 Plus, assembling this portable gas grill took us less than 10 minutes, a welcome change to the 2-hour assembly time of most full-size gas grills.